Pwera/Kubernetes-Notes/README.md

 ```
 Example of Ingress Controller

+###### Egress Gateway
+Every traffic that needs to exit the service mesh needs to go via Egress Gateway.

 ###### External DNS
 On public cloud providers, you can use the ingress controller to reduce the cost of LoadBalancer.
 You can use one LB that capures all the external traffic and send it to the ingress controller.